9 Easy to Grow Vegetables for the First Time Gardener

 Hardy Plants for the vegetable garden

 Obviously, your climate will make some difference in what grows well and what is difficult, but for the vast majority of gardeners, there are some vegetables that are easy to grow and some that you will struggle with.

 The easiest thing we’ve ever grown at little sprouts is asparagus.
 Asparagus basically grows itself.
 We don’t fertilize it, we don’t water it.
-We just planted it (upside down at first, click here to see how to grow it) and it grew for us for years.
+We just planted it (upside down at first) and it grew for us for years.
 It comes up first every year and gives us a steady supply of asparagus for 1-2 months every spring.
 We LOVE it too!

 Best garden crops for beginners

 Lettuce is an easy vegetable to grow for beginners.
 You can sprinkle your lettuce seeds on the ground.
 Mix the seeds in the top of the soil and water gently but well.
 You’ll have a cut and come again lettuce patch in just a few weeks.
 Super easy.